EpicCash/epicbox-nodejs/README.md

 Prepare a server class computer running linux (Ubuntu 20.04, Mint 20.3, VPS is OK)

-Create user 'epicbox'
+Create user 'epic'
-cd /home/epicbox
+cd /home/epic

-Download epicbox.zip and unzip into /home/epicbox
+Download epicbox.zip and unzip into /home/epic

-chown epicbox, epicboxlib, config.json to epicbox:epicbox and make binaries executable (if not already) in /home/epicbox
+chown epicbox, epicboxlib, config.json to epic:epic and make binaries executable (if not already) in /home/epic

 Create a DNS entry pointing to epicbox.your-domain